A press release from Associated Ministries.

-Hundreds of people experiencing homelessness or at risk of becoming homeless will be connected to crucial resources at Project Homeless Connect on Friday, Jan.
-24, in Tacoma.
+Hundreds of people experiencing homelessness or at risk of becoming homeless will be connected to crucial resources at a unique event on Friday, Sept.
+17, in Tacoma.

-Available resources on-site include medical and dental screenings and vaccinations, veterans’ services and benefits, career and job information, tax preparation, as well as enrollment in Coordinated Entry and health insurance.
-Also featured is a free lunch, haircuts, giveaways and children’s activities.
+In addition to 30 employers conducting onsite interviews for entry-level jobs, other resources available include medical and dental screenings and vaccinations, veterans’ services and benefits, career training information, as well as enrollment in Coordinated Entry and health insurance.
+Also featured are free lunches, showers and laundry services, giveaways and children’s activities.

-For people without stable housing, accessing simple necessities can take months and require multiple trips to locations across the area.
-PHC connects participants to services and resources directly on-site, saving them time and travel costs and giving volunteers the chance to contribute meaningfully to those experiencing homelessness.Around 60-80 volunteers are recruited to staff each PHC event.
+For people without stable housing, accessing simple necessities can take months and require multiple trips to locations throughout the area.
+PHC connects participants to services and resources directly on-site, saving them time and travel costs and giving agencies the opportunity to interact directly with the unhoused.
+Some 40 service provider agencies will be on site, assisted by 100 community volunteers that have been recruited to help staff the event.

-“Project Homeless Connect is an essential part of our County’s commitment to support our must vulnerable residents,” stated Michael Yoder, executive director of Associated Ministries.
-“It’s so gratifying to see our community come together in such a meaningful way… meaningful both for those receiving resources, and for those who are serving them.”
+“Project Homeless Connect is an essential part of our community’s commitment to support our most vulnerable residents,” stated Michael Yoder, executive director of Associated Ministries.
+“It’s so gratifying to see our community come together again in such a meaningful way; meaningful both for those receiving resources, and for those who are serving those in need.”